-If you want to bring your four-legged friend with you wherever you go – but she's not able to walk for long periods of time – you might have use for a pet stroller.
+If you want to bring your four-legged friend with you wherever you go – but they're not able to walk for long periods of time – you might have use for a pet stroller.

 You can find a wide range of pet strollers on the market today, but choosing the right stroller for your fur baby can be a daunting task.
-If you’re puzzling over which pet stroller facets and features would serve you well, you’ve come to the right place.

 You might be wondering why you'd need a pet stroller.
 Pet parents use strollers for a range of reasons.
 Some of the most common are listed below.